tt-rss/tt-rss.github.io/docs/Installation-Guide.md

       name: ttrss-docker_default
 ```

-If your service uses a non-standard (i.e. not 80 or-443) port, make an internal reverse proxy sidecar container for it.
+If your service uses a non-standard (i.e. not 80 or 443) port, make an internal reverse proxy sidecar container for it.

 ### Backup and restore